Finding Your Own Unique Style As An Artist

 If you do not have a large body of work yet to look back on, that's totally okay too!
 Continue to work on what makes you feel great, and what you want to paint/draw.
 Making art should always challenge you, but it should be fun, too.

 There are many places online that have the opportunity to talk and share work with others, in a space that allows for constructive criticism and conversation.

 You get the chance to speak with other artists, young and old, those just starting and those who are masters in their craft.

 I have had some success on small, local Facebook groups, and on sites like Reddit, where communities like /r/NewArtists or /r/LearnArt have been valuable resources to post content and learn from others.
 Make sure to read the community rules before posting, 99% of subreddits do not allow you to promote your own work (if you are trying to sell on Etsy, for example).

-YouTube has also been one of my favourite places to learn how to draw x and paint y.
+YouTube has also been one of my favourite places to learn.
 It's free, easy to navigate, and has so much content when it comes to tutorials and tips for beginner artists.

 Take the time to find a creator you love and subscribe, they'll be a great source of inspiration for you and will help you grow as an artist.